pnnl/interflow/docs/source/user_guide.rst

 To split calculated values into sources, the following is required:

-* The calculation type (data position 2) must be equal to "C_source"
+* The calculation type (column 2) must be equal to "C_source"
-*  The primary node information (data positions 3-8) must describe the node that is *receiving* the flow from another node (e.g., energy use in public water supply)
+*  The primary node information (columns 3-8) must describe the node that is *receiving* the flow from another node (e.g., energy use in public water supply)
-*  The secondary node information (data positions 9-14) must describe the node that is discharging to the primary node (e.g., electricity sector)
+*  The secondary node information (columns 9-14) must describe the node that is discharging to the primary node (e.g., electricity sector)
-*  The value (data position 16) must be the fraction of the calculated value that is coming from the secondary node.
+*  The value (column 16) must be the fraction of the calculated value that is coming from the secondary node.

 Example: